joelding/notes/ldd3/13_usb_drivers.md

  4. the USB core submits to the specific USB host controller driver for the specified device.
  5. the USB host controller driver makes a USB transfer to the device.
  6. When the urb is completed, the USB host controller driver notifies the USB device driver.
+- The driver that submitted the urb can cancel urbs any time; if the device is removed, the USB core can cancel urbs.

 ##13.4.
 Writing a USB Driver